yakicer/yakicer/README.md

 ### MIQC
 *March 2023 - May 2023*

-MIQC serves as a platform for users to input test results and provide feedback, resembling a hospital management system.
-My contributions involve:
+MIQC serves as a platform for users to input test results and provide feedback, resembling like a hospital management system for laboratories.
+Self:

+A project that I've made from scratch.

 - User authentication and registration mechanisms ✅
 - Integration of email communication services 📧